Family caregiver amount (FCA)

 - caregiver amount (line 315).

-The maximum amount for infirm dependants age 18 or older (line 306) includes the additional amount of $2,040 for the FCA.
+The maximum amount for infirm dependants age 18 or older (line 306) includes the additional $2,093 for the FCA.

 The dependant with the impairment must be:

-- an individual 18 years of age or older and dependent on you because of an impairment in physical or mental functions; or
+- a person 18 years of age or older and dependent on you because of an impairment in physical or mental functions; or

 - a child under 18 years of age, with an impairment in physical or mental functions.
 The impairment must be prolonged and indefinite and the child must be dependent on you for assistance in attending to personal needs and care when compared to children of the same age.

-You must have a signed statement from a medical practitioner showing when the impairment began and what the duration of the impairment is expected to be.
-For children under 18 years of age, the statement should also show that the child, because of an impairment in physical or mental functions, is dependent on others for an indefinite duration.
+The CRA may ask for a signed statement from a medical practitioner showing when the impairment began and what the duration of the impairment is expected to be.
+For children under 18 years of age, the statement should also show that the child, because of an impairment in physical or mental functions, is and will continue to be dependent on others for an indefinite duration.
 This dependence means they need much more assistance for their personal needs and care compared to children of the same age.
 You do not need a signed statement from a medical practitioner if the CRA already has an approved Form T2201, Disability Tax Credit Certificate, for the specified period.

-You can claim the FCA for more than one eligible dependant.
+You may be able to claim the FCA for more than one eligible dependant.

 Completing your tax return

-For line 367, enter the number of children for whom you are not claiming the FCA, in box 366 (above and to the left of line 367 on Schedule 1).
-For children for whom you are claiming the FCA, enter the number of children in box 352 (beside and to the left of line 367).
-Enter the result of the calculation on line 367.
+For line 367, enter the number of children for whom you are claiming the family caregiver amount, in box 352 (beside and to the left of line 367).
+Claim the result of the calculation on line 367.

 Forms and publications